hephhay/objdict/README.md

 dict : int
     Dictionary to convert

-depth : int
+obj__depth : int
-    Second number to add = 0 if you want only a single level of conversion
+    depth of conversion to ObjDict

 Returns
 -------